INSO-World/Trinocular/ReadMe.md

 Docker: Moved secret files to '/secrets'

 Fronted: Prevent the navbar from overflowing on mobile

+Test: Added GitLab test container
 ```

 The following namespaces exist for general parts of the project:
 - Doc: Anything related to documentation and non source files used for description of the project.
 - Docker: Anything related to containerization, that is not specific to a certain container or container internals.
+- Test: Anything related to testing and the CI pipeline

 Each service has its own commit namespace:
 - Nginx